 Connemara, Galway, Ireland

-Connemara, Galway is the new destination to head for and this video is all about walking through the area, getting you introduced to the different shops and restaurants which are located there.
-As well as checking out the great parks which are found here.
+Connemara, Galway is the new destination.
+This video is about walking through the area, introducing you to the different shops and restaurants, and checking out the fantastic parks.
 We stayed in the beautiful Clifden town in Galway.
-Clifden is located in the centre of Connemara so its close to many attractions.
-This area of Connemara consists of west Galway that is contained by Killary Harbour, Galway Bay, and the Atlantic Ocean.
+Clifden is located in the centre of Connemara, so it is close to many attractions.
+This area of Connemara consists of west Galway, which is comprised of Killary Harbour, Galway Bay, and the Atlantic Ocean.

 Connemara Galway